Pastoral Care Structure

 Special Education Needs

 St. Colm’s curriculum caters for pupils of all abilities.
-Pupils with special educational needs will be accessed by the SENCO Mrs P. Glass and provision made according to individual needs.
+Pupils with special educational needs will be accessed by the SENCO and the provision made according to individual needs.
 A full copy of this policy is available from the school on request.

 Parent/Teacher Meetings and Appointments